 Spring is here and new calves, lambs and foals are bounding around.
 We had torrential rain last week with some large lamb losses and still a lot of water lying around.
-This week the sun has been out so hoping for some great grass growth in the coming weeks.
+This week the sun has been out so hoping for some great grass growth in the coming managing hypothermia and providing energy by alternating milk and electrolyte feeds.